ileathan/buffer-slider/README.md

 // Here byte indexes 1-250, 78-90 and 54-100 are removed, there are lots of other configuration options
 // Like a callback, that I wont document because I havnt bug tested them extensivly.

-bs.slide() // your patched buffer is returned, optionall stored in _final.
+bs.slide() // your patched buffer is returned, optionally stored in the _final property.

 // If performance is not an issue, but data preservasion is the buffer will be internally padded, otherwise you
 // lose any potential matches at the end, by defualt performance is sub optimal and everything is logged.